Fergany3360/ManPower/manpower_prd_complete.md

 - ✅ Skills validation and recommendation engine

 **Technical Requirements:**
-- Integration with OpenAI API for content suggestions
+- Integration with OpenAI API / or other LLMs for content suggestions
-- Real-time form validation with Zod
+- Real-time form validation with Zod/ or relevant
 - Image upload and optimization with Sharp
 - Profile completeness algorithm